gautada/alpine/README.md

 ## Details

 ### Entrypoint
-This container provides the `/entrypoint` script and sets the `ENTRYPOINT` value in the **Containerfile**.
-The `/entrypoint` script call the subsequent scripts in the `/etc/entrypoint.d` drop-in folder.
+This container provides the `/usr/bin/entrypoint` script and sets the `ENTRYPOINT` value in the **Containerfile**.
+The **entrypoint** script calla the subsequent scripts in the `/etc/entrypoint.d` drop-in folder.
 These scripts start the container services and optionally executes the container processes.
 If not overload by CLI parameter or entrypoint script, the default process is `crond`.
+Should considered using [s6](https://skarnet.org/software/s6/overview.html) or [supervisor.d](http://supervisord.org).

 ### Healthcheck
 By default this image provides a method for checking the running health of a container.
 The script `/usr/sbin/container-healthcheck` runs all subscripts in the healthcheck drop-in folder
 `/etc/container/healthcheck.d`.
 Healthchecks are generally considered to be cummulative.
-Downstream images should add more healthchecks using the `Containerfile` via `COPY hc-crond.sh /etc/container/healthcheck.d/hc-crond.sh`
+Downstream images should add more healthchecks using the `Containerfile` via `COPY hc-crond.sh /etc/container/healthcheck.d/hc-crond.sh`.
+Should consider [Probe Common Pitfalls](https://loft.sh/blog/kubernetes-liveness-probes-examples-and-common-pitfalls/).
+Down stream containers will need to include [--format=docker](https://github.com/gautada/alpine-container/issues/15) flag to parse the `HEALTHCHECK` tag.

 ### Profile
 The default profile for Alpine is the `ash` shell.
 This is configured as default using `ENV ENV="/etc/profile"` in the `Containerfile`.
 Usually to customize just add scripts `/etc/profile.d` folder